kynan/pdesoft2014/slides.md

 * Computations on boundaries require up-to-date *halo* data
 * Partial overlap: matching entities in matching colours in the diagram
-* Enforce constraint on local mesh numbering for efficient comp-comm overlap
+* Enforce constraint on local mesh numbering for efficient comp-comm overlap i.e. constraint on the ordering of maps
+* Contract: constraint has to be satisfied by PyOP2 user
 * Local mesh entities partioned into four consecutive sections
   * **Core:** Entities owned by this processor which can be processed without accessing halo data.